gavincyi/gavincyi.github.io/_posts/2023-04-25-why-should-developer-learn-hugging-face.md

 ## Model hub

+##### *If you want to attract users, your product should be solving a millions dollar problem.
+At least it should sound like it is.*

 In the model hub, I can easily grab a text processing model by topics or languages, and use it in my local environment.
 For example, I can find a whisper Cantonese recognition [model](https://huggingface.co/alvanlii/whisper-small-cantonese) in the hub.

 Take another example.
 I searched for an ESG model in the hub and found a categorization model on ESG topics